 Co-employment occurs when two companies both have rights and obligations as an employer.
 This commonly happens when staffing agencies hire independent contractors for their clients.
 In this situation, because both the staffing agency and client have obligations to the contractor—the staffing agency may provide payment, and the client may determine the assignment—they can both be viewed as an employer.
 Co-employment can increase the risk of litigation when a contractor thinks they should be treated as an employee, or if your company is audited and found to have treated contractors as employees, or vice versa.

 For example, in the Microsoft vs. Vizcaino lawsuit, the court found that Microsoft had treated a number of independent contractors they hired as employees.
 The contractors had worked on teams with regular employees, shared the same supervisors, performed the same functions, worked the same hours, and worked on-site using Microsoft’s equipment and supplies.
 The lawsuit cost Microsoft nearly $100 million.

 To avoid co-employment, make sure any staffing agencies you are using have a process in place to properly classify independent workers.
 Also be sure to implement specific policies and procedures for how managers and employees should interact with contractors to avoid the trap of treating them like full-time employees.
 Partnering with a firm like MBO can help you navigate these processes and procedures, lower your risk, and assist in compliantly engaging independent talent.

-News and notes from around the web for independent contractors and their clients.
-This is the December 5, 2016 edition.
+News and notes for independent professionals and their clients.
+This is the June 5, 2017 edition.